logicalguess/DynamicBehavior/README.md

 Unlike <code>LGDecorator</code>, extending an <code>LGExtensible</code> instance will not create a proxy for the real one.

+The class is written in such a way that it can be used as a cateogory (by copy and paste or by defining a macro).

 ### Sample Usage

 Assume we have a class inheriting from <code>LGExtensible</code>: